 Our new book is published this month by Triarchy Press.
 Making Routes: Journeys in Performance 2010-2020 collects essays, poems and blogs by me and Laura Bissell, along with various texts by many of our collaborators, collected over the course of 10 years of creative journeys.

-We are hosting a launch event at the Royal Conservatoire of Scotland in Glasgow on 23rd September.
+We hosted a launch event at the Royal Conservatoire of Scotland in Glasgow on 23rd September:

 Invitation to Making Routes Thursday 23 September at 7.00pm Royal Conservatoire of Scotland, 100 Renfrew Street, Glasgow, G2 3DB